username-pass/bookmarklets/README.md

 * all bookmarks.js

-this is a hub for all of the bookmarklets in the repository. it is the thing executed when you run the main bookmarklet.
+This is a hub for all of the bookmarklets in the repository. it is the thing executed when you run the main bookmarklet.
 * 3d page

-this will make the page you are currently on have a cool 3d effect. pazza082234 is thinking about a extension and this will be a checkbox on the extension.
+this will make the page you are currently on have a cool 3d effect. pazza082234 is thinking about an extension and this will be a checkbox on the extension.
 * DOMII

-A cool game you can play in your browser on top of the website. press space and a spaceship will destroy whatever is Infront of it. press W to move forward, A, and D to turn, and S dose nothing :(
+A cool game you can play in your browser on top of the website. press space and a spaceship will destroy whatever is Infront of it. press W to move forward, A, and D to turn, and S does nothing :(
 * archive search

 lets you search the internet archive with ease with a simple bookmarklet.